juliangav/www.julian.is/site/content/articles/2018-02-18-css-grid-ready-for-production.md

 </ol>

-<h2 id="why-css-grid">What the hell is CSS Grid and why we went with it </h2>
+<h2 id="why-css-grid">What the hell is CSS Grid</h2>

 (For all you know-it-alls, feel free <a href="#team-buy-in" class="smooth-scroll">to skip the baseline knowledge stuff</a>.)

 CSS Grid Layout is NOT a new framework.
 It is not a shiny new browser feature that appeared out of no where.
-CSS Grid is a spec which standardizes the approach to layouts on the web — a spec that has been seven years in the making.
+CSS Grid is a spec which standardizes the approach to layouts on the web a spec that has been seven years in the making.
 It's a HUGE reason for designers, developers, and everyone in between to celebrate.

 Ironically enough, [CSS Grid was originally proposed by Microsoft](https://blogs.msdn.microsoft.com/ie/2011/04/14/ie10-platform-preview-and-css-features-for-adaptive-layouts/) back in April of 2011.
 (MS peeps, you guys are doing an awesome job now btw, but some of us old school folk may or may not still be holding a grudge...)